LaserQueue/LaserQueue/README.md

 - `-r`, `--regen-config`: Regenerate the config.
 This is the default option if no config.json file is found in WWW
 - `-n`, `--regen-host`: Regenerate the host in the config.
 Does not affect any other config values.
 - `-s`, `--skip-install`: Does not install dependencies that are not met.
 Otherwise, you will be prompted unless you use `--install-all`.
+- `-nu`, `--no-update`: Does not install or prompt for updates.
 - `--install-all`: No short option.
-Installs all dependencies without prompting
+Installs all dependencies without prompting.
+- `--install-update`: No short option.
+Installs updates without prompting.

 ## Dependencies